CalderaWP/Caldera-Forms/readme.txt

 == Screenshots ==
 1. **Mobile Friendly** - Looks Great On Any Device!
 2. **Easy, Powerful Grid-based Form Builder** - Drag and drop editor!
 3. **All The Field Types You Need** - Tons of fields!
-So Many Fields!
+The fancy fields are included!
-4. **Powerful Conditional Logic** - Hide and show fields based on user input!
+4. **Powerful Conditional Logic** - Hide, show and disable fields based on user input!
+Don't pay for conditional logic!
-5. **Go Further With Form Processors** - Auto-responders, redirects included!
+5. **Go Further With Form Processors** - Auto-responders, conditional recipients, redirects are included!
 Go further with our add-ons!

 == Changelog ==
 = Caldera Forms 1.5.0.10 (May 24th, 2017) We Got A Cute Cat Mascot =